nf-core/rnafusion/docs/troubleshooting.md

 Note that if your sample name is "messy" then you have to be very particular with your glob specification.
 A file name like `L1-1-D-2h_S1_L002_R1_001.fastq.gz` can be difficult enough for a human to read.
 Specifying `*{1,2}*.gz` wont work give you what you want Whilst `*{R1,R2}*.gz` will.

 ## Data organization
 The pipeline can't take a list of multiple input files - it takes a glob expression.
 If your input files are scattered in different paths then we recommend that you generate a directory with symlinked files.
 If running in paired end mode please make sure that your files are sensibly named so that they can be properly paired.
 See the previous point.

+## Strange errors from tools

+Make sure you are using the **recommended** amount of RAM.
+Some tools will fail because of this and will break the pipeline throwing strange error messages and codes.
+Some of the tools are not maintained any more and require small hacking as can be seen in some `Dockerfiles` defined in `tools/` folder.

 ## Extra resources and getting help
 If you still have an issue with running the pipeline then feel free to contact us.